AxiSEMunity/AxiSEM3D/doc/Installation.md

 git clone https://github.com/kuangdai/AxiSEM-3D.git AxiSEM3D
 ```
 #### 2.2.
 Configure by `cmake`
-We first create a `build` directory:
+We first create a `build` directory under the top working directory:
 ```bash
 # create a build directory
 mkdir -p build && cd $_
 ```
-It is good practice to put nothing under this directory except those created by `cmak`
+It is good practice to put nothing under this directory except those created by `cmake` and `make`, because it must be emptied before redoing `cma`